uncw-library/vivo-docker2/README.md

 1. Ensure ./siteData contains a `userdata.ttl` and a `featuredFaculty.ttl`
     `touch ./siteData/userdata.ttl && touch ./siteData/featuredFaculty.ttl`
     - even empty files with that name is ok.
+    - otherwise docker-compose will make empty folders with those names, which may be harmless.
+1. (optional)  Configure & customize your instance as noted in the Lyrasis Vivo wiki.
 1. (optional)  Create a custom theme, following the uncw_theme or wilma_uncw in ./vivo/inject.
-Revise ./vivo/Dockerfile and docker-compose.yml lines to include the theme.
+Revise ./vivo/Dockerfile and docker-compose.yml lines to add the theme folder.
 1. Build the images:
     ```bassh
     docker compose build
     ```
 1. Start the containers:
     ```bash
-    docker compose up vivo-solr -d && docker compose logs -f
-    { wait for "Registered new searcher" in vivo-solr logs.  then Ctrl-C to exit logs }

     docker compose up -d
+    ```
+1. Watch the vivo logs:
+    ```bash
     docker compose exec vivo-vivo tail /usr/local/tomcat/logs/vivo.all.log -f
-    { wait for atch the vivo-vivo tomcat logs }
     ```

 1. Site at [localhost:8080](http://localhost:8080)